Outbound sales: definition, process and strategies

 5. Conduct outreach

 It’s time for sales reps to roll up their sleeves and get in touch with leads.
-Remember that each cold outreach technique has its own strategy and KPIs to measure success.
+Remember that each cold outreach technique has its strategy and KPIs to measure success.

 6. The art of sales cadence